A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

 Guaranteed to impress.

 This item is more of an object than a technique.
 I hope you'll forgive me.

 People love their Insta-filters and think they took a great picture just because of the "cool dress" they put on it.

-Maybe they don't realise that photography is something else entirely.
+Maybe they don't realize that photography is something else entirely.

-You have to learn the basic techniques and principles: exposure (which derives from aperture, shutter speed and film/sensor sensitivity), focus and composition are terms you should be familiar with if you want to take good pictures.
+You have to learn the basic techniques and principles: exposure (which derives from the aperture, shutter speed, and film/sensor sensitivity), focus, and composition are terms you should be familiar with if you want to take good pictures.

 Do you know the best way of learning all of that?